 Humans are imperfect in many ways, and evolution does not seem to have prepared us for the long-term mindset necessary for successful investing.

-But though we are fallible, we are also kinda smart.
+But though we are fallible, we are also kind of smart.
 We can choose better, if we understand our challenges and stop our emotions from affecting our decision making.

 If we are aware that we tend to make suboptimal decisions due to our biases, we can take steps to reduce their impact.

-The results of removing our human fallibility from our investment decisions is that our investments tend to do better.
+The result of removing our human fallibility from our investment decisions is that our investments tend to do better.
 When we are too hands on, we tend to take more actions that hinder than help.
-We simply need to have awareness and a solid process so we can enjoy our investment growth across time without the stress those micromanagers must feel.
+We simply need to have awareness and a solid process so we can enjoy our investment growth over time without the stress those micromanagers must feel.